Should you always use a VPN?

 - Save money

-The biggest reason to constantly have a VPN turned on is privacy and anonymity.
-While you may not have anything to hide, it can still be uncomfortable knowing there might be outsiders looking at what you’re browsing.
+The main reason to constantly have a VPN turned on is your privacy and anonymity.
+While you may not have anything to hide, it can still be uncomfortable knowing there are trackers looking at what you’re browsing.

-A VPN carries your data through an encrypted tunnel, meaning all of your information, including your browsing activities, become unreadable and inaccessible to anyone’s eyes.
-This includes your ISP, hackers, or even the government.
+A VPN carries your data through an encrypted tunnel, meaning all your information, including your browsing activities, becomes unreadable and inaccessible to anyone’s eyes.
+This includes your ISP, cybercriminals, or even the government authorities.

-Reliable VPNs, such as NordVPN, have a clear no-logs policy (even better if they’re audited), meaning they can’t track your activities either.
-So even if the government knocks on their door asking to give up your information, there won’t be anything to give in the first place.
+Reliable VPNs, such as NordVPN or Surfshark, have a clear no-logs policy (even better if they’re independently audited), meaning they can’t track your activities either.
+So even if the government asks the VPN provider to provide information about you, there won’t be anything to give in the first place.

 On top of that, websites won’t be able to track you or your browsing activities either.
 This means that external companies won’t be able to use targeted advertising.
 So, if you’ve searched for a product on Google, it won’t reflect in the adverts you see.

 Keeping a VPN constantly connected means that you can bypass geo-restrictions and unlock content from around the world.
-When you use a VPN, it connects you to a secure server in a location of your choosing, so it can make it look like you are in that country.
+When you use a VPN, it connects you to a secure server in a location of your choice, making it look like you are physically in that country.

-So if you want to access Hulu or HBO Max but aren’t in the US, a VPN will let you bypass these restrictions from anywhere in the world.
-It will connect to an American server and create an American IP address to make it appear as though you are in the States, even if you’re not.
+So, if you want to access different Netflix libraries, or watch Hulu or Max but you’re not in the US, a VPN will let you bypass these restrictions from anywhere in the world.
+It will connect to a server of your choice and allocate you that country’s IP address to make it appear as though you are physically there, even if you’re not.

-The other benefit of this is that you can switch servers seamlessly, so you can access an American server to watch Hulu, then switch to a British server to watch BBC iPlayer.
+The other benefit is that you can switch servers seamlessly.
+For example, you can access an American server to watch Hulu and then switch to a British server to watch BBC iPlayer.

 3. Avoid bandwidth throttling